DarthMike/darthmike.github.io/source/_posts/2016-11-28-app-extensions-xcode-and-cocoapods-omg.markdown

 ---

-Have you encountered this error when upgrading to the latest CocoaPods?
+Have you encountered this error when upgrading to the latest CocoaPods (1.1.0), or sharing a library between your iOS App and your extension?

 ```bash
 'sharedApplication' is unavailable: not available on iOS (App Extension) - Use view controller based solutions where appropriate instead.